eip-home/eip-headers/draft-eip-headers-definitions.md

 --- abstract

-This document discussed the EIP header format.
+This document discusseds the EIP header format.

 Caveat: this document is at an early brainstorming stage, it is distributed only to stimulate discussion.